Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Set a limit for the maximum quantity that can be added to the cart, globally or per product.
+Set a limit for the maximum quantity that can be added to the WooCommerce cart, globally or per product.

 == Description ==

-Maximum Quantity for WooCommerce Shops is a simple extension for WooCommerce that only does one thing: it lets you set a max limit for the number of items that can be added to the cart, for each product, per order.
+Maximum Quantity for WooCommerce Shops is a simple extension for WooCommerce that only does one thing: it lets you set a maximum limit for the number of items that can be added to the cart, for each product, per order.

 It’s like one of those signs at the grocery store that says, “LIMIT 2 PER CUSTOMER!”
 This plugin will not add a sign like that, but the quantity input field (pictured above) will hit a limit.